Australian Terrier vs Australian Shepherd: Complete Comparison (2026)

 Health and Lifespan Comparison

 Australian Terrier has a typical lifespan of 11-15 years, while Australian Shepherd lives approximately 12-15 years.
 Health profiles differ significantly between these dogs.
-Australian Terrier is predisposed to Orthopedic Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
+Australian Terrier is predisposed to orthopedic problems, Other Concerns, with associated veterinary costs for monitoring and treatment.
 Australian Shepherd faces its own health challenges including Genetic Conditions, Eye Conditions, Other Concerns.
 Australian Terrier has 2 documented predispositions compared to 3 for Australian Shepherd, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health